fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Open your favorite code editor and create a file called `hello.py` in the root folder.

-If you ware using Visual Studio Code, enable the Poetry-created Python interpreter by clicking on the bottom and selecting the one that has `quart-hello` on the description.

 We'll write the following code in `hello.py`:

 {lang=python,line-numbers=on}